5 Techniques For Dramatic Improvements In Reproducibility

 If publishing in a journal such as Nature, they state, “authors are required to make materials, data, code, and associated protocols promptly available to readers without undue qualifications.”
 Here are some tips on how to make your data and code (if you produced custom analysis for the data) publicly available.

 - Find a place to host your raw data.
 One such place is the Image Data Repository, where you can easily submit a 100GB data set with included metadate.
 Other popular options are Dropbox or Google Drive with links to the dataset on your lab’s webpage.
 This helps with reproducibility and allows other researchers to mine data from experiments that have already been performed.

 - Post your code in a repository like Github.
 Github is one of the most popular platforms for labs to post image analysis code, and it’s a great way to maintain version control.
 How many times have you tried to “improve” something only to make it worse?

-To learn more about 5 Techniques For Dramatic Improvements In Reproducibility, and to get access to all of our advanced materials including 20 training videos, presentations, workbooks, and private group membership, get on the Flow Cytometry Mastery Class wait list.
+To learn more about how to improve reproducibility and get access to all of our advanced materials including 20 training videos, presentations, workbooks, and private group membership, get on the Flow Cytometry Mastery Class wait list.

 Latest posts by Heather Brown-Harding (see all)

 - Designing Microscopy Experiments Related To Infectious Diseases And Antivirals - June 3, 2020

 - Optical Tissue Clearing For Pristine Sample Preparation - March 12, 2020